Weiyun1025/STM-Evaluation/README.md

 ## 1K Pretraining

-- To train a unified model on ImageNet-1K
+- To train a unified model on ImageNet-1K with slurm

 ```shell
 # training setting for unified_halonet, unified_swin and unified_pvt